skirtan1/bittorrent-client/README.md

-# bittorrent-client
-A bittorrent client for the cli
+A bittorrent client from the cli